sematext/docs/docs/monitoring/spm-faq.md

 some users, and use App Sharing to share specific apps with other users.

-To Share Account with other users, go to
+To share Account with other users, go to
 <https://apps.sematext.com/ui/team/accounts>
-To Share App, go
+To share App, go
 to <https://apps.sematext.com/ui/team/apps>

 ####